SkrideOne/cx/rust_docs/locking_handbook.md

 ## Conclusion

 Rust’s concurrency primitives offer strong safety guarantees, but correctness and performance depend on careful design.
-Best Practice 2025 emphasizes minimal, fine-grained locking, poison recovery, fairness, and lock-free or message-passing architectures.
+Best Practice 2025 emphasizes minimal, fine‑grained locking, poison recovery, fairness and lock‑free or message‑passing architectures.
 Separate mutable and immutable data, never hold locks across `.await`, and profile to detect contention.
-These guidelines enable developers to leverage Rust nightly 1.90’s improved primitives for high-quality, performant concurrent systems.
+These guidelines enable developers to leverage Rust nightly 1.91’s improved primitives—building on the futex optimizations and poisoning APIs from 1.90—for high‑quality, performant concurrent systems.